dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #$ RBS__1      <dbl> 0, 41, 12, 22, 5, 45, 46, 13, 8, 72, 22, 16, 5, 78, 13, 27, 13, 7, 26...
 #$ GPS__1      <dbl> -0.1, 50.7, 14.3, 20.5, 10.8, 68.2, 77.7, 17.9, 1.1, 143.4, 17.4, 15....
 ```
 These last 13 columns are all career stats.
-They all have a double underscore __ because they have duplicate names of other fields.
+They all have a double underscore, __ because they have duplicate names of other fields.
 They make veteran Henrik Lundqvist look the best if included in this year's numbers.
-Honestly, didn't even see this until trying to figure out why he looked the best in these numbers but not in any obvious stats posted at nhl.com.
+Honestly, didn't even see this until trying to figure out why he looked the best in these numbers but not in any 2017-2018 stats posted at nhl.com.

 We could leave them in for some questions, but since ours is limited to 2017-2018 regular season performance, results are more interpritable if we take these 13 columns out.
 ```r